cpske/ISP/testing/index.md

 2. helps you stay focused on current work
 3. makes you think about what code *should* do, even in 'edge' cases
 4. avoid re-introducing previously fixed errors, called *regression errors*
-5. gives you **confidence** to change the code
+5. enables testing to be automated (unlike manual testing)
-6. tests are **required** before doing refactoring
+6. gives you **confidence** to change the code
-7. enables testing to be automated (unlike manual testing)
+7. tests are **necessary** before doing refactoring

 How to design test cases?

 - test *behavior* not just methods.
 One test may use several methods.
-- test for: edge cases, failure cases, typical cases, extreme cases
+- test edge cases, failure cases, typical cases, extreme cases
 - example tests for sqrt:
-  - edge case: sqrt(0), sqrt(1.0E-15)
+  - edge case: sqrt(0), sqrt(1.0E-31)
-  - failure case: sqrt(-0.1)
+  - failure case: sqrt(-0.01)
   - typical case: `sqrt(x) for x in [0.25, 0.5, 1, 1.5, 4.0, 26, (10000.5)**2]`
   - extreme case: sqrt(1.8E+308) - `1.8e+308` is the largest floating point value in Python
 - things likely to go wrong, or where programmer may make a mistake